adhavle-aws/faroptoptimizer-ui/README.md

-*Copyright Amazon.com, Inc.  This package is confidential and proprietary Amazon.com, Inc. software.*

 # Introduction

-This package sets up a React development environment that has access to all [AWS-UI Polaris](https://polaris.a2z.com/) React components.
-It comes with four templates of frequently found pages in Polaris and AWS Management Console.
-With minimal setup, designers can construct clickable mockups using the building blocks our design system has to offer.
-Bob Ross makes it easy to develop locally, running a webserver that previews your prototype and updates whenever you make and save changes.
-For more information and helpful tricks, see [Bob Ross in the AWS Design System](https://polaris.a2z.com/resources/bob_ross/).
+This package sets up a React development environment for FarOpt.
+FarOpt is a service that provides a cloud based platform to run Numerical Optimization on AWS at Scale.

+Built on Bob Ross UI, see [Bob Ross in the AWS Design System](https://polaris.a2z.com/resources/bob_ross/).

 ## Brunch + React + Babel/ES6